Mini

 Folders & Groups

-The Folders tab in the right panel manages your sample sources.
+The Folders tab in the right panel visualizes folder structures and lets you reorder and make your own structures.
 Click + to add a folder (scanned recursively), or drag folders from your file manager directly into the plugin.
-Select folders and press Delete to remove them.
-Multi-select with Shift+click or Ctrl+click.
-Drag the listed folders to reorder them.
+Multi-select with Shift+click or Ctrl+click, and drag rows to reorder or nest them.

-Each folder row has S (solo) and M (mute) buttons, additionally, hovering your mouse over the folder itself will highlight the samples within it on the scatter plot grid.
+Each row has S (solo), M (mute) and X buttons.
+Hovering a folder highlights its samples on the scatter plot grid.

 Presets

 Click the preset button to open the preset manager.
 Save, rename (R), or delete (X) presets.
-Presets store folder paths, groups, solo/mute states, axes, filters, and other UI states.
+Presets store the folder layout: folder paths, groups, the tree structure (drop roots, collapse and reorder state), and per-folder and per-group solo/mute.
+Plot settings such as axes and filters are not part of a preset.

 Use "Save as Default" to set the current configuration as the default for new instances.